Achieving Universal Energy Access

 Energy is central to nearly every major challenge, and opportunity the world faces today.
 Be it jobs, security, climate change, food production or increasing incomes , access to sustainable energy for all is essential for strengthening economies, protecting ecosystems and achieving equity.

-In fact, more than 1.4 billion people worldwide have no access to electricity, and 1 billion more only have intermittent access.
-Some 2.5 billion people – almost half of humanity – rely on traditional biomass for cooking and heating.
+Worldwide, about 1.2 billion people have no access to electricity and the development benefits it brings, and 1 billion more have access only to unreliable electricity networks.
+Nearly 3 billion people rely on traditional biomass (such as wood and charcoal) for cooking and heating.

 This lack of modern energy services stifles income-generating activities and hampers the provision of basic services such as health care and education.
 In addition, smoke from polluting and inefficient cooking, lighting, and heating devices kills an estimated four million people a year and causes a range of chronic illnesses and other negative health impacts.
 These emissions are also important drivers of climate change and local environmental degradation.